mlaursen/react-md/docs/src/components/Components/Menus/README.md

 The `Menu` component is used to display a list of items in a temporary sheet once it has been toggled open by a button or some other input.
-The `Menu` component uses the [Layover](/components/helpers/layovers) component behind the scenes, so it will automatically attempt to position the menu in the viewport.
+Starting from 1.1.0, the `Menu` component uses the [Layover](/components/helpers/layovers) component behind the scenes, so it can automatically attempt to position the menu in the viewport.
+This feature is **disabled by default** to keep backwards compatibility, but can be enabled by enabiling the `simplified` prop.

 There are 3 types of menus included by default in `react-md`: